 5 Most Common Cell Phone Repairs or Issues

+Every wonder which are the most common cell phone repairs and issues we see everyday?
 Our mobile phone repair technicians at Cellular Toy Shoppe Edmonton have been fixing broken phones as far back as 1999.
 We have fixed countless brands, models, and generations of phones at our store over the years.
 Even though smartphone technology has improved substantially over the last few years, phones still break over time as they are subject to the constant wear-and-tear of daily use.
 Unfortunately, accidents still happen, LCD screens still breaks, batteries still wear out after years of use, and issues still appear no matter what we try to do.
 Here is a list of the 5 most common problems or repairs we see at our Cellular Toy Shoppe Edmonton Location and what you can do to fix them.

 1. Broken/Cracked/Smashed Screen

 The most common damage to any smartphone is a broken screen.
 Whenever a phone is dropped, there is a risk of the shock of the impact cracking the glass or the LCD/OLED/AMOLED screen underneath.
 A broken screen can look several different ways:

 1. Cracked Glass:The glass can be chipped and cracks will spread over time like a “spider web” until the display is no longer visible (Fig 1).
 Your phone may still work, but a structurally-compromised glass has a high risk of cracking the display underneath, and you may cut yourself with glass fragments from the screen as you try to use it.

 2. Lines on screen: The LCD screen which forms the display underneath the glass can crack and form dark lines (Fig 2).
 Note that the LCD can crack even if the glass above is NOT damaged.
 There may also be areas of the phone that no longer respond to touch, even if the rest of the phone is functional.